Page Not Found

 Recommended citation: Mensah, E. A., Singanamalla, S., Anderson, R., & Heimerl, K. (2021).
 When Borders Blur-Overcoming Political Limits with Computing in Truly Global Societies. https://computingwithinlimits.org/2021/papers/limits21-mensah.pdf

-Undergraduate course, MIT, 2018
+Undergraduate Teaching Assistant, MIT, 2018

 Created the computer vision component of a practical deep learning class launched in spring 2018, led recitations and mentored student teams in their end of semester projects.

-Class, University of Washington, Computer Science Department, 2021
+Graduate Teaching Assistant, University of Washington, Computer Science Department, 2021

 Prepared teaching material and assisted learning for graduate students taking the systems-for-all breadth course.

-Class, University of Washington, Computer Science Department, 2022
+Graduate Teaching Assistant, University of Washington, 2022

-Mentorship, University of Washington, Computer Science Department, 2023
+Research Mentorship, University of Washington, 2023

-Teaching Assistant, University of Washington, Computer Science Department, 2023
+Graduate Teaching Assistant, University of Washington, 2023